DupieM/DuPlessisMarine_221326_EchoMe/README.md

 ### Project Description

 EchoMe is an interactive digital platform that leverages an AI-powered companion - personalized around the creator’s character - to support individuals throughout their academic journeys.
-Designed specifically for students, EchoMe delivers personalized insights, technical guidance, and career advice tailored to users’ unique goals and challenges.
-The platform focuses on key areas of UX Design and Development, offering actionable recommendations across academic hurdles, design principles, and technical workflows.
+Designed specifically for students, EchoMe delivers a personalized view into the creator’s journey with insights.
+It can also provide technical guidance and career advice tailored to users’ unique goals and challenges via the AI companion Chat.
+The platform focuses on key areas of UX Design and Interactive Development, offering insight into design principles and technical workflows.

 ### Built With